Coolidge Cup Debate Guide

 The second constructive speeches may consist of both constructive material and rebuttal material.
 Debaters should not raise new arguments during final rebuttals.
 Both sides will receive 5 minutes of prep time which can be used when desired between speeches.
 One thing to draw your attention to is that, unlike many other formats, in this format the negative side gets the last speech.

-Coolidge Cup Style
+Coolidge Debate Style

 1. Content is of utmost importance.